 Read more about Laurence's choice "The Lake District"

 Sarah Hughes - "I would pick the county of Devon!"

-Having been born and raised in England there are many places near and dear to my heart.
+Having been born and raised in Great Britain there are many destinations near and dear to my heart.
 However if forced to pick just one area to holiday in I would pick the county of Devon.This small but diverse corner of the country boasts many of the attributes I look for in a balanced holiday.
-In Devon you can breathe in the fresh sea air along the English Riviera, trek the hills and dales of the National Parks, visit several UNESCO World Heritage Sites and step back in time as you explore the medieval towns and Roman ruins.
+In Devon you can breathe in the fresh sea air along the English Riviera, trek the hills and dales of the National Parks, stop by several UNESCO World Heritage Sites and step back in time as you explore the medieval towns and Roman ruins.